The navigator.sendBeacon()

 element and setting itssrc

-handler.
-Most user agents will delay the unload to load the image. - Creating a no-op loop for several seconds in the
+.
+Most user agents will delay the unload to load the image. - Creating a no-op loop for several seconds.

-All of these methods block unloading the document, which slows down the next navigation.
-There is nothing the next page can do to avoid this, so the new page seems slow, even though it's the previous page's fault.
+All these methods block unloading the document, which slows down navigation to the next page.
+There's nothing the next page can do to avoid this, so the new page seems slow, even though it's the fault of the previous page.

 - The data is sent reliably